Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Method of constraining model parameters

-From the $\NHI^{\rm c}$ map we compute the polarization angles for the CNM using the method described in Sect.~\ref{sect:3}.
+From the $\NHI^{\rm c}$ \phase\, we compute the polarization angles using the method described in Sect.~\ref{sect:3}.
 In particular, we compute maps of $\cos 2\psi^{\rm c}$.
-In the CNM layer, the assumed alignment of the local GMF with respect to the gas structures constrains the pair of parameters, $f_{\rm M}^{\rm c}$ and $\alpha_{\rm M}$, that characterize \Bt.
+In the CNM the assumed alignment of the local GMF with respect to the gas structures constrains the pair of parameters, $f_{\rm M}^{\rm c}$ and $\alpha_{\rm M}$, that characterise \Bt.